Easy Peach Bread (with Fresh or Canned Peaches)

 Instructions

-- If using canned peaches, drain the juice, reserving it if you plan to make the glaze.
+- If using canned peaches, drain the juice, reserving it if you plan to use it in the glaze.

 - In a mixing bowl, whisk together flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
 Set aside.

-- In the bowl of a stand mixer fitted with a paddle attachment, mix together vegetable oil and sugar on medium speed.
+- In the bowl of a stand mixer fitted with a paddle attachment (or in a large mixing bowl with a handheld electric mixer), mix together vegetable oil and sugar on medium speed.

 - Reduce speed to low and add eggs, one at a time, mixing well after each addition.